Designed for telecom operators to manage data plans and control how users access the web

 This scheme is popular with broadband operators thanks to the ease of building redundant and distributed infrastructure.

-Advantages of VAS Experts DPI BRAS over traditional server gateways:
+Advantages of VAS Experts DPI BRAS/BNG over traditional server gateways:

 - Independent traffic control and prioritization by applications and AS in each uplink, torrenting throttling in case of bandwidth congestion.

 - Traffic prioritization by applications and AS as per data plan, which is especially practical for corporate customers purchasing a single data plan for multiple simultaneous users.

 - Unlimited IP addresses, both static and dynamic.

 - Redirecting to the Captive Portal when the balance is low.
 The Captive Portal works with whitelisted URLs of bank payment portals and other similar resources, where users can add funds.
 The portal works even if the resource IP address is changed.

 - Comprehensive NetFlow analytical data per bandwidth or per subscriber.

 BRAS/BNG ensures layer 2 connectivity by routing VLAN/QinQ/PPPoE traffic to the DPI system.
 MAC, VLAN, QinQ, or login PPPoE/option 82 can be used to authorize a user and assign an IP address.
 From the subscriber’s point of view, the DPI system acts as a virtual gateway answering ARP requests.